openregulatory/templates/templates/qms/sop-product-certification-and-registration.md

 * Internal ideas

 If applicable, a responsible Product Manager for a new device is appointed.
-Together with the QMO, they determine the classification of a new device as part of the MDD / MDR Classification document.
+Together with the QMO, they determine the classification of a new device as part of the MDR Classification document.

 |              |                                         |
 |--------------|-----------------------------------------|